ystetsuin/rsschool-cv/cv.md

 ## About Me

 I'm a SEO-specialist who wants to become Web Developer and get my first job as Junior Frontend Developer.
-I want to be involved in Frontend to create huge and useful project, that solve human needs.
+I want to be involved in Frontend to create huge and useful projects, that solve human needs.

 ## Strengths